-A deep economic crisis, as well as destruction to infrastructure have also led to severe wheat shortages and no nearby bakeries.
-Low income families relied heavily on bread as the cheapest and most filling food staple but the armed conflict led to a decline in domestic wheat production and drove millions into poverty.
-Their reliance on bread is even greater but their ability to attain it is much more difficult.
+A deep economic crisis and the destruction of infrastructure have led to severe wheat shortages and a decrease in bakeries.
+Low-income families rely heavily on bread as one of the cheapest and most filling food staples.
+However, the armed conflict has led to a decline in domestic wheat production, forcing millions into poverty.

-The Bread Run initiative through Al-Ihsan foundation oversees the distribution of 2000 bags of bread every 2 days to orphans and internally displaced person’s living in numerous refugee camps.
+Al-Ihsan Foundation’s Bread Run initiative oversees the distribution of 2000 bags of bread every two days to orphans and internally displaced people living in various refugee camps.